 1. Show them what’s happening in the market.

 Employers are having to balance their own rising health care costs while seeking to enrich benefits packages and better meet employees' needs.
-A recent survey by Mercer found that 70% of all large employers and 53% of small employers planned benefit enhancements for 2023.2
+A recent survey by Mercer found that 64% of employers planned benefit enhancements for 2024.1

 With such tight budgets for their benefits, studying the market is essential, but your clients might not make time for it.
 Instead, they likely rely on your expertise to provide them guidance in emerging trends and how to spend their benefit dollars wisely.